shruthiyk/Computer-Systems/Assignment3/README.md

 # Part 2 - Assembly Sort

 Okay, now it is time to implement some assembly of our own!
-You are going to write some x86-64 with Intel AT&T syntax.
+You are going to write some x86-64 with AT&T style syntax.

 The program you are going to write is a sort routine to sort some numerical data (You will sort the same 9 integers I have provided in the C function).
 As a template, this is the 'C Program' you will emulate.
 Save your program as *sort.s*